allend2092/Counter-Strike-Condition-Zero-Deep-Learning-Bot/README.md

 ## How to Use
 1. Clone the repository to your local machine.
 2. Ensure all dependencies are installed, including Python, OpenCV, and EasyOCR.
-3. Run the script and observe the bot in action.
+3. Run the script and observe.

 ## Future Work
 - Enhance OCR accuracy and processing speed.